Configuring DDS to mitigate performance degradation due to packet loss

 There are some considerations to reduce and mitigate the effect of fragmentation in your DDS communication:

-1. Use the Asynchronous Publisher QoS (described here for the current release or here for release 5.2.3).
-This will create an additional thread on charge of not only sending new data, but also repairing lost samples in reliable communication.
-Its behavior is governed by a FlowController (described here for the current release or here for release 5.2.3), which prevents bursts from overwhelming the network.
-See an example of how to use an asynchronous publisher here.
+Use a FlowController (described here for the current release or here for release 5.2.3), which prevents bursts from overwhelming the network.
+FlowControllers require the usage of the Asynchronous Publisher QoS (described here for the current release or here for release 5.2.3).
+This will create an additional thread in charge of not only sending new data, but also repairing lost samples in reliable communication.
+See an example of how to use a FlowController with an asynchronous publisher here.

 Even when there are multiple layers “chopping” your samples, you can use DDS to control this and reduce the performance effect of lost fragments.